MarkoSterk/beta_cell_analysis_suite/README.md

 Should also work on older versions of python3 but is not tested.
 Install all libraries in the "requirements.txt" file

+All steps and instructions assume that you have python installed on your computer and that the command "python" points to this installation.

 ### Use of virtual environment
 I suggest the use of a virtual environment.
 Use